 If you are a visual learner, you must purchase Rod’s Instrument pilot online ground school.

-Without an endorsement from a flight instructor, you are not eligible for taking the IFR written test.
-So completing the ground school is a must.
+Without an endorsement from a flight instructor, you are not eligible to take the IFR written test.

 Rod packed this book with instrument flying theories, charts, weather, and airplane systems in-depth.
 The book has all the fundamentals of instrument flying explained in easy language.
 You will learn all you need for your instrument rating.

-- As a private pilot, you learned how an aircraft works and utilized visual references outside to operating flights safely.
+- As a private pilot, you learned how an aircraft works and utilized visual references outside to operate flights safely.

 - As an instrument pilot, you must learn about things that happen in nature and outside the airplane and operate flights without visual references.